 For information on the Japy Le Pascal and Fact Autocinephot cameras, see the article Spring-Driven Cameras by Brunello Brunelli and Pierpaolo Cancarini in the August 2002 issue of Classic Camera.
-Classic Camera is published quarterly by Zoom America, Inc. I highly recommend a subscription to this beautiful and informative periodical.
+Classic Camera magazine was published quarterly by Zoom America, Inc.

 Page created June 10, 2002; updated December 20, 2020